-(1) Dwellings and structures shall be sited on the parcel so that:

-(a) They have the least impact on nearby or adjoining forest or agricultural lands;

-(b) The siting ensures that adverse impacts on forest operations and accepted farming practices on the tract will be minimized;

-(c) The amount of forest lands used to site access roads, service corridors, the dwelling and structures is minimized; and

-(d) The risks associated with wildfire are minimized.

-(2) Siting criteria satisfying section (1) of this rule may include setbacks from adjoining properties, clustering near or among existing structures, siting close to existing roads and siting on that portion of the parcel least suited for growing trees.
+- (1) Dwellings and structures shall be sited on the parcel so that: - (a) They have the least impact on nearby or adjoining forest or agricultural lands; - (b) The siting ensures that adverse impacts on forest operations and accepted farming practices on the tract will be minimized: - (c) The amount of forest lands used to site access roads, service corridors, the dwelling and structures is minimized; and - (d) The risks associated with wildfire are minimized. - (2) Siting criteria satisfying section (1) of this rule may include setbacks from adjoining properties, clustering near or among existing structures, siting close to existing roads and siting on that portion of the parcel least suited for growing trees.

-(3) The applicant shall provide evidence to the governing body that the domestic water supply is from a source authorized in accordance with the Water Resources Department's administrative rules for the appropriation of ground water or surface water and not from a Class II stream as defined in the Forest Practices rules (OAR Chapter 629).
-For purposes of this section, evidence of a domestic water supply means:

-(a) Verification from a water purveyor that the use described in the application will be served by the purveyor under the purveyor's rights to appropriate water; or

-(b) A water use permit issued by the Water Resources Department for the use described in the application; or

-(c) Verification from the Water Resources Department that a water use permit is not required for the use described in the application.
-If the proposed water supply is from a well and is exempt from permitting requirements under ORS 537.545, the applicant shall submit the well constructor's report to the county upon completion of the well.

-(4) As a condition of approval, if road access to the dwelling is by a road owned and maintained by a private party or by the Oregon Department of Forestry, the U.S. Bureau of Land Management, or the U.S. Forest Service, then the applicant shall provide proof of a long-term road access use permit or agreement.
-The road use permit may require the applicant to agree to accept responsibility for road maintenance.

-(5) Approval of a dwelling shall be subject to the following requirements:

-(a) Approval of a dwelling requires the owner of the tract to plant a sufficient number of trees on the tract to demonstrate that the tract is reasonably expected to meet Department of Forestry stocking requirements at the time specified in Department of Forestry administrative rules;

-(b) The planning department shall notify the county assessor of the above condition at the time the dwelling is approved;

-(c) The property owner shall submit a stocking survey report to the county assessor and the assessor will verify that the minimum stocking requirements have been met by the time required by Department of Forestry rules.
-The assessor will inform the Department of Forestry in cases where the property owner has not submitted a stocking survey report or where the survey report indicates that minimum stocking requirements have not been met;

-(d) Upon notification by the assessor the Department of Forestry will determine whether the tract meets minimum stocking requirements of the Forest Practices Act.
+- (3) The applicant shall provide evidence to the governing body that the domestic water supply is from a source authorized in accordance with the Water Resources Department's administrative rules for the appropriation of ground water or surface water and not from a Class II stream as defined in the Forest Practices rules (OAR Chapter 629).
+For purposes of this section, evidence of a domestic water supply means: - (a) Verification from a water purveyor that the use described in the application will be served by the purveyor under the purveyor's rights to appropriate water; or - (b) A water use permit issued by the Water Resources Department for the use described in the application; or - (c) Verification from the Water Resources Department that a water use permit is not required for the use described in the application.
+If the proposed water supply is from a well and is exempt from permitting requirements under ORS 537.545, the applicant shall submit the well constructor's report to the county upon completion of the well. - (4) As a condition of approval, if road access to the dwelling is by a road owned and maintained by a private party or by the Oregon Department of Forestry, the U.S. Bureau of Land Management, or the U.S. Forest Service, then the applicant shall provide proof of a long-term road access use permit or agreement.
+The road use permit may require the applicant to agree to accept responsibility for road maintenance. - (5) Approval of a dwelling shall be subject to the following requirements: - (a) Approval of a dwelling requires the owner of the tract to plant a sufficient number of trees on the tract to demonstrate that the tract is reasonably expected to meet Department of Forestry stocking requirements at the time specified inDepartment of Forestry administrative rules; - (b) The planning department shall notify the county assessor of the above condition at the time the dwelling is approved; - (c) If the lot or parcel is more than 10 acres in western Oregon, as defined in ORS 321.257, or more than 30 acres in eastern Oregon, as defined in ORS 321.405, the property owner shall submit a stocking survey report to the county assessor and the assessor will verify that the minimum stocking requirements have been met by the time required by Department of Forestry rules. - (d) Upon notification by the assessor the Department of Forestry will determine whether the tract meets minimum stocking requirements of the Forest Practices Act.
 If the department determines that the tract does not meet those requirements, the department will notify the owner and the assessor that the land is not being managed as forest land.
 The assessor will then remove the forest land designation pursuant to ORS 321.359 and impose the additional tax pursuant to ORS 321.372.